cloudogu/k8s-dogu-operator/docs/operations/expand_volume_en.md

 `minDataVolumeSize` and the actual size of the volume are not identical at the start of the resize process.
 Since volumes cannot be reduced in size, the `minDataVolumeSize` is therefore larger than the current size.

-This state is stored in the condition `MeetsMinimumDataVolumeSize`, together with the status field `dogu.Status.DataVolumeSize`.
+This state is stored in the condition `meetsMinVolumeSize`, together with the status field `dogu.Status.DataVolumeSize`.

 Before starting, the condition has the value `False`.